 Most of the workforce in the core economies of the GCC region rely on foreign workers.
 This is evident across various jobs and skill levels.
 Traditionally, expatriates are either working in jobs requiring high technical skills, or they are employed as domestic workers or in the service and hospitality sector.

 The female workforce participation rate amongst nationals in the Gulf Cooperation Council has been traditionally low.
-A factor which has played a role in the unbalanced gender distribution of labor markets hails from the fact that countries like Saudi Arabia have had strict gender segregation laws and a ban on women driving or traveling on their own.
-As of 2018, certain relaxations and reforms of those laws will be implemented.
+A factor which has played a role in the unbalanced gender distribution of labor markets hails from the fact that countries like Saudi Arabia have had strict gender segregation laws.
+As for the ban on women driving or traveling on their own, certain relaxations and reforms of those laws were implemented in 2018.